FIWARE-TMForum/Business-API-Ecosystem/doc/programmer-guide.rst

 the Charging Backend Plugin class.
 This methods can be used to implement handlers of the different events of the life cycle of a product containing the asset.
 Concretely, the following events have been defined:

 * **on_pre_product_spec_validation**: This method is executed when creating a new digital product containing an asset of the given type, before validating the product spec contents and saving the asset info in the database.
 This method can be used for validating the asset format or the seller permissions to sell the asset.
 * **on_post_product_spec_validation**: This method is executed when creating a new digital product containing an asset of the given type, after validating the product spec and saving the asset info in the database.
 This method can be used if the plugin require to know some specific info of the asset model
 * **on_pre_product_spec_attachment**: This method is executed when creating a new digital product containing an asset of the given type, after saving the product spec in the catalog API database but before attaching the product spec id to the asset model.
 This method can be used if the plugin require to know the id in the catalog of the product spec
 * **on_post_product_spec_attachment**: This method is executed when creating a new digital product containing an asset of the given type, after saving the product spec in the catalog API database and after attaching the product spec id to the asset model.
 This method can be used if the plugin require to know the id in the catalog of the product spec
+* **on_pre_product_spec_upgrade**: This method is executed when a digital product is being upgraded (a new version of the asset has been provided).
+This method can be used in order to validate the new digital asset before saving the upgrade
+* **on_post_product_spec_upgrade**: This method is executed when a digital product have been upgraded.
+This method can be used to send notifications or retrieve new information of the product specification.
 * **on_pre_product_offering_validation**: This method is executed when creating a new product offering containing an asset of the given type, before validating its pricing model.
 This method can be used to make extra validations on the pricing model, for example check if the unit of an usage model is supported by the given asset
 * **on_post_product_offering_validation**: This method is executed when creating a new product offering containing an asset of the given type, after validating its pricing model.
 This method can be used to make extra validations on the pricing model, for example check if the unit of an usage model is supported by the given asset
 * **on_product_acquisition**: This method is called when a product containing an asset of the given type has been acquired.
   This method can be used to activate the service for the customer and give him access rights.
 * **on_product_suspension**: This method is called when a product containing an asset of the given type has been suspended for a customer (e.g he has not paid).
 Tjis method can be used to suspend the service for the customer and remove his access rights
+* **get_usage_specs**: This method must be implemented when the flag *pull_accounting* is set to true and must return the list of usage specifications the service is able to monitor.
+For each usage specification a *name* and a *description* must be provided (e.g name: API Call, description: Number of calls made to...)
+* **get_pending_accounting**: This method must be implemented when the flag *pull_accounting* is set to true.
+This method must implement the client able to access to the service the plugin is defining in order to retrieve pending accounting information for a giving contract.
+It must return the list of pending accounting including:
+  * *date*: Timestamp of the accounting record
+  * *unit*: Monitored unit
+  * *value*: Actual usage made by the customer

 As can be seen in the Plugin example, the different handler methods receive some parameters with relevant information and objects.
 In particular: